 Obtaining a loan with us is a lot easier than you might think.
 Presenting far fewer obstacles than a traditional Costa Rican bank loan.
 We offer personal service and are truly invested in making your project a success.
 Using equity, you already have invested in your home or business; a loan can help to achieve any number of financial goals.
-With common amounts ranging from $25,000 to $500,000 and a typical timeframe of 6 to 36 months.
+With common amounts starting at US$50,000 and a typical timeframe of 6 to 36 months.

 The same concept applies to commercial loans for companies that need cash in order to finance the development of operations or for commercial property owners in order to provide the necessary maintenance (for example, roof repairs) or perform improvements to their commercial premises for rent that maximize their income for rent.